QuentinRa/blog.quentinra.dev/games/unity-notes/index.md

 ## Platformers

-> A platformer is a game such as Super Mario Bros, which a player jumping/climbing between platforms, to reach a goal.
+> A platformer is a game such as Super Mario Bros, in which a player is jumping/climbing between platforms, to reach a goal.

 We are considering that you are in Unity 3D, without the Z-axis.